vVv-Keys/keys-custom-idps/README.md

 - SIEM integration: Integrates with a Security Information and Event Management (SIEM) system for centralized monitoring and better incident response capabilities.
 - Multi-threaded processing: Optimizes packet processing by performing real-time analysis in a separate thread to handle large volumes of traffic more efficiently.
 - Traffic visualization: Visualizes traffic profiling using matplotlib to provide insights into network activity, making it easier to identify patterns and anomalies visually.
+- Dynamic signature updates: Periodically updates botnet signatures from an external source to ensure the detection system remains up-to-date with the latest threats.

 ## Dependencies
 - Python 3.x